spantaleev/matrix-docker-ansible-deploy/docs/howto-server-delegation.md

 ```

 Make sure to reload Synapse once in a while (`systemctl reload matrix-synapse`), so that newer certificates can kick in.
 Reloading doesn't cause any downtime.

+#### Serving the Federation API with your certificates and another webserver

+**Alternatively**, if you are using another webserver, you can set up reverse-proxying for the `tcp/8448` port by yourself.
+Make sure to use the proper certificates for `example.com` (not for `matrix.example.com`) when serving the `tcp/8448` port.

+As recommended in our [Fronting the integrated reverse-proxy webserver with another reverse-proxy](./configuring-playbook-own-webserver.md#fronting-the-integrated-reverse-proxy-webserver-with-another-reverse-proxy) documentation section, we recommend you to expose the Matrix Federation entrypoint from traffic at a local port (e.g. `127.0.0.1:8449`), so your reverese-proxy should send traffic there.